sheldonmaschmeyer/GettingCleaningData/README.md

 Student: Sheldon Maschmeyer

 The run_analysis.R script is used to download data collected from a Samsung Galaxy S accelerometer and merge the data into a single dataset to be used for further analysis.

-This single dataset preserves:
+This single dataset:
+* Merges the test and training data into a single table
-* the unique identifier representing the subjects studied
+* preserves the unique identifier representing the subjects studied
-* descriptive activity and variable names
+* has descriptive activity and variable names
 * retains only the mean and standard deviation for each variable

 The CodeBook.md contains a description of the new tidydata.txt data set file.